 Our club was founded in 1925 and is the UK's largest and most active ski touring and ski mountaineering club, with almost 1400 members spread throughout the UK and overseas.
 It is entirely run by club members on a voluntary basis.
 This page describes the main things we get up to, including ski touring, training, leader development, awards and an increasing focus on low carbon travel!
 If you're interested in joining us, there's a link at the bottom of the page or just go directly to the Join Us page.

 Our Club Touring Programme has over 60 ski trips a year, ranging from day tours and hut to hut tours in the Alps to ski expeditions further afield.
 Some are led by club members and others by professional guides.

 For most trips you need to be a reasonably experienced ski tourer, but the programme also offers instructional courses to improve off-piste ski technique and to learn and improve other ski touring and mountaineering techniques - including avalanche awareness.

 All tours are graded according to the standards of skiing, mountaineering and fitness required for the trip.

-During January to April, we also organise a series of Scottish Skiing Weekend Meets using self-catering accommodation, huts or camping.
+We also run a Scottish Meets programme through the winter, with meets using hotels, self-catering accommodation, huts and camping.
 A few day meets are also held during each winter and we have an active WhatsApp group.

 Scottish skiing has a unique ambience and even though it may not be possible to ski on some occasions, these are always very sociable occasions with a range of activities on offer.

-We have a volunteer training officer who organises a number of training events each year, covering avalanche awareness, first aid, ropework and navigation.
+Our training officer organises a number of training events each year, covering avalanche awareness, first aid, ropework and navigation.
 These are normally one day or weekend courses.

 We also run a leader development programme to develop new leaders within the club who can then run ski tours with members.